-This result is important for several reasons: one is that it is robust; another is that it is highly replicable; a third is that, because it is
+This result is important for several reasons: one is that it is robust; another is that it is highly replicable; a third is that, because it is entirely unconscious, it cannot be faked; a fourth is that the learning probably takes place in a restricted area of the brain that can be specified-the primary visual cortex-which makes the experimental theory amenable to study using imaging techniques.
+Unfortunately, it is not a task that rats can learn so

-10. Visual discrimination task learning. (a) Correlation of learning with slow wave sleep (SWS) and rapid eye movement sleep (REM) across the night.
-For each quartile of the night, the Pearson correlation coefficient between SWS% and overnight improvement (filled squares) and between REM% and overnight improvement (open circles) was calculated. (b) Two-step model of memory consolidation.
+Figure 10 Visual discrimination task learning, (a) Correlation of learning with slow wave sleep (SWS) and rapid eye movement sleep (REM) across the night.
+For each quartile of the night, the Pearson correlation coefficient between SWS% and overnight improvement (filled squares) and between REM% and overnight improvement (open circles) was calculated, (b) Two-step model of memory consolidation.
 Improvement is plotted as a function of the product of the amount of SWS during the first quarter of the night and the amount of REM in the last quarter.
 Both amounts are quantified as percentages of the entire night.
 The strong correlation suggests a two-step consolidation process, including an early, SWS-dependent process and a late REM-dependent one.